Estate Taxation

 Trusts are a very popular tool for individuals both below and above the estate tax threshold, but have added benefits for those in the latter category.
 Let’s take the example of Henry and Whitney, husband and wife, to explore how estate taxation works and how trusts can be an effective tool for families.

 Let’s say that Henry passes away, leaving behind his wife and two children.
-When Henry passes away, Whitney will not face any tax bill at either the federal or state level because of the unlimited marital exclusion, allowing Henry’s $1,250,000 estate (50% of the combined $2,500,000) to pass tax-free to his wife.
+When Henry passes away, Whitney will not face any tax bill at either the federal or state level because of the unlimited marital exclusion, allowing Henry’s $12,500,000 estate (50% of the combined $25,000,000) to pass tax-free to his wife.
 However, taxation arises when Whitney passes away.
-When she does pass away, Chris and Clarissa will not face any federal tax bill, but they will have an Oregon estate tax bill.
-For an inheritance of $2,500,000, the children will have to pay approximately $150,000 in state inheritance taxes, which is obviously no small amount.
+When she does pass away, Chris and Clarissa will face a large federal estate tax bill.
+For an inheritance of $25,000,000, the children will potentially pay an exceedingly large tax bill.

 Let’s say that everything in the above example is exactly the same, except that Henry and Whitney approached an experienced estate planning law firm, such as Thapar Law, to plan their estate.
 In such a case, we will use “A/B” or “credit shelter” tax planning that will allow each spouse to use their full individual estate tax exemption.
-As such, when Henry passes away, our tax planning will allow Henry’s family to “use up” his $1,000,000 exclusion, leaving only $250,000 of taxable estate to pass to his children.
-We will do the same for Whitney, and use up her $1,000,000 exclusion, leaving only $250,000 of taxable estate to pass to her children.
-When all is said and done, Chris and Clarissa, by taking advantage of our tax planning, will have a significantly lower tax bill; approximately $50,000.
-This has saved the family $100,000 and was well worth the cost of setting up the trust.
+As such, when Henry passes away, our tax planning will allow Henry’s family to “use up” his $13,610,000 estate tax exclusion, leaving no taxable estate to pass to his children.
+This is because his half of the estate is $12,500,000, which is below the exclusion, allowing no taxable estate to pass.
+We will do the same for Whitney, and use up her $13,610,000 exclusion, allowing no taxable estate to pass to her children.
+When all is said and done, Chris and Clarissa, by taking advantage of our tax planning, will have a significantly lower tax bill, and potentially have no bill at all.
+The cost of setting up the living trust is a mere fraction of the potential tax savings.

 Client Reviews